 From Michelin-starred Nordic gastronomy in Copenhagen to biscuits and broils in Charleston, excellent cuisine is often a determining factor for travelers when considering where to go next.
-With most of the world opening up to travelers again, Indagare rounds up 15 destinations with serious culinary cred to put on your radar for 2022.
-Be sure to check out our updated list of local vaccination requirements before you go.
+With most of the world opening up to travelers again, Indagare rounds up 15 destinations with serious culinary cred to put on your radar for 2023.

 Contact Indagare for assistance planning a custom food-focused journey.

-New York has fully reopened and its renowned restaurant scene is back (with proof of vaccination for indoor dining).
-Between old favorites that have stayed the course—many of them now debuting fresh remodels—and exciting new venues made for a big night out, you’ll have plenty to reserve ahead and look forward to, well into 2022.
+Word on the street is that 6:00 p.m. is the new 8:00 p.m. for New York‘s dining scene, but we’re here to tell you that New York is still the city that never sleeps—restaurants are buzzing at all hours.
+Between old favorites that have stayed the course (many of them now debuting fresh remodels) and exciting new venues made for a big night out, you’ll have plenty to reserve ahead and look forward to, well into 2023.

 - Best Lunch: Pastis, Buvette or Cookshop

-- Best Dinner: Daniel, Les Trois Chevaux or One White Street
+- Best Dinner: Daniel, Don Angie, Raoul’s or One White Street

 - Best Drink: Overstory, Bar Blondeau or Bemelmans at the Carlyle

 - Best New Openings: Le Rock, Laser Wolf Brooklyn, Tin Building and Kru

 - Iconic Bites: Pizza; bagels; steak; Italian cuisine